 - Foster critical thinking and research skills for life beyond UO

 - Partner on assignment creation; consult on adding information literacy skills into course assignments

 - Sharing resources on college success; sharing our popular reading, DVD, or video game collections for leisure time

-- One on one or small group research consultations
+- Individual or small group research consultations

 - Previous library-related projects